day8/re-frame/docs/Interceptors.md

 ```

 Do you see it there?
 In the event destructing!!!
 Almost mocking us with that
-passive aggressive understated thing it has going on!!
+passive aggressive, understated thing it has going on!!
 Co-workers
 have said I'm "being overly sensitive", perhaps even horizontalist, but
 you can see it, right?
 Of course you can.

-Let's remove it.
+Let's remove the need for it.
 We'll write an interceptor: `trim-event`

 Once we have written `trim-event`, our registration will change to look like this:
 ```clj